-Hi, hello, you may be wondering who I am and why your favourite blue-haired gal is.
+Hi, hello, you may be wondering who I am and where your favourite blue-haired gal is.
 My name is Lizi and I’m here to chat all things dating during the coronavirus pandemic.

 Let me set the scene.
 I’ve been on and off single for many a year now, live by myself and I’m essentially the definition of ridin’ solo.
 2020 was meant to be the year where I, ahem, had fun.
 OK, it was meant to be the year of the hoe.
 (Sorry, mum).
 Needless to say, I didn’t quite reach hoe status, but at least I can blame it on Covid rather than my inability to make it to date #2.
 Right?